ulrikHesmyr/picoCTF/picoGym/pwn/stonks/README.md

 1. We open file, connect in our shell and read hint to see where to look for our flag.

-  What we see is that our flag is in a separate file on the server and is beaing read and stored in the variable api_buf.
+  What we see is that our flag is in a separate file on the server and is beaing read and stored in the variable ```api_buf```.

   ![Code snippet of filestream being read into variable in memory](https://raw.githubusercontent.com/ulrikHesmyr/picoCTF/main/picoGym/pwn/stonks/images/our_flag_stored_in_variable.png)